 Whether for brunch, lunch or to unwind after a long day, this cold and refreshing sparkling peach sangria is refreshing and easy to make.

-This late part of summer means something else besides school starting up and that’s peach season!
+This late part of summer means something else besides school starting up and that means peach season!
 My family and I are inhaling as many sweet peaches as we can get.
-Because just like summer, peach season is always welcomed but goes by fast.
+Because just like summer, peach season is always welcomed, but doesn’t last long enough.

 So it is a personal preference on whether or not you peel the peaches.
 You can also use frozen peaches for this sparkling peach sangria.
 No thawing necessary.
 Just drop the frozen peaches into the sangria and they will keep your drink cool while you sip, sip away.